THE TRACE WE LEAVE BEHIND – TAO LP 9

-By now we should all be conscious that our time is limited here, that we are just passing by like billions of people have done for thousands of years, leaving a trace behind us.
+By now we should all be conscious that our time is limited here, that we are just passing by like billions of people have done for thousands of years, leaving a trace behind.

-I believe that everything we do stays imprinted somehow and influences others through time.
-We are shaping the reality of today and tomorrow.
+I believe that everything we do stays imprinted somehow and influences everything through time.
+We are shaping the reality of today and tomorrow and even yesterday.

-Some people had a near death experience, I know people who had, and many said they saw their life flash in front of them at the moment of death.
+Some people had a near-death experience, I know people who had, and many said they saw their life flash in front of them at this moment of death.

 Perhaps this understanding is something we should wrap our minds around and integrate into our daily lives to guide us and help us make the best choices possible at every moment, becoming conscious of the trace we leave behind, taking responsibility for it.

 I started noticing that in people we meet and connect with, we leave a trace in them as others do in ourselves.
-Sometimes subtle and sometimes evident for the best and the worst.
-I always feel and see the mark someone leaves inside myself.
-Sometimes, meeting someone can be a transformative and inspiring experience.
+Sometimes subtle and sometimes evident for the best or the worst.
+I always feel and see the mark someone leaves inside me.
+Meeting someone can be a transformative and inspiring experience.

-Understanding this about light painting, I made an engagement to leave the best trace possible in the overall picture of our lives.
+Understanding this about light painting, I made an engagement to leave the best trace possible in the overall picture of my life.

-Of course, I make mistakes, but I keep practicing, tweaking and doing my best to improve and sometimes fix the mistakes I made.
+Of course, I make mistakes, live every human experience, and emotions but I keep practicing, going at it, tweaking, and doing my best to improve, learn, and sometimes fix the mistakes I made.

-Our light painting culture is young, healthy and spreading all over the planet making people smile, gather, share, create and shine.
+Our culture is young, healthy, and spreading well all over the world making people smile, gather, share, create, and shine.

-Many have said that it changed their lives.
+Many have said that it changed their lives, some said it saved their life.
 For some, light painting helps them to find fulfillment, gratification, amazement, or the freedom to play and connect with others.

-With the technical side on the one hand and the creative side in the other, we have a medium that involves our mind, heart, body, and soul.
+With the technical side on the one hand and the creative side on the other, we have a medium that involves our mind, heart, body, and spirit.

-It’s worth it, especially when you see their eyes lighting up afterward.
+It’s worth it, especially when you see their eyes lighting up after seeing what they created.

-This, my friends, is a significant trace of light that we are leaving behind.
+These, my friends, are a significant trace that we can leave behind.